WLAN-Pi/wlanpi-core/debian/wlanpi-core.1.md

 wlanpi-core provides core backend services for various applications on the WLAN Pi such as the frontend, fpms, chatbot, and more.

+To view service status use: `systemctl status wlanpi-core`

+To check the journal use: `journalctl -u wlanpi-core`

-To view the API documentation, open a browser and navigate to `http://<WLAN Pi IP address>/api`
+To view the API documentation, open a browser and navigate to `http://<WLAN Pi IP address>:31415/`

 # LOCALE